 NO CELL PHONES OR TEXT MESSAGING IN CLASS.
-Please be considerate and turn off cell phones and other electronic devices.
-It is obvious, distracting and inconsiderate to the instructor and your classmates if you are sending or receiving a text message during class.
-The instructor reserves the right to ask you to leave the class if you are texting during class.
+Please be considerate and silence cell phones and other electronic devices.
+The instructor reserves the right to ask you to leave the class if you are excessively texting during class.

 LAPTOPS FOR NOTETAKING ONLY.
-Please refrain from using your laptop to play video games, use the internet or engage in other personal tasks while in class.
 Please be considerate to your fellow classmates and instructor.
 The instructor reserves the right to ask students to shut off a laptop during class and refrain from bringing it back in these situations.